 1. Use of Excel’s Built-in Vertical Scroll Bar Slider

 In this method, we will use Excel’s built-in Vertical Scroll Bar Slider located in the scroll bar on the right side of the Excel window.
-The procedure describes below as follows:
+The procedure is described below as follows:

 - At first, launch the Microsoft Excel file on your device.